Happy St. Patrick’s Day!

 Material to assist in educating Physicians, Administrators, Nurses and other Medical Professionals on Dysphagia and Modified Barium Swallow Studies

 March is Brain Injury Awareness Month - By the year 2020, TBI is expected to be the number one health problems in the world.
 The CDC currently estimates 5.3 million Americans currently have long term need for help performing ADL’s as a result of their TBI.
-In Texas, close to 150K people sustain TBI each year, and this does not account for those who went to the ER and were released or those who never went to ER.
+In Texas, close to 150K people sustain TBI each year, and this does not account for those who went to ER and were released or those who never went to ER.
 TBI hospitalization totals are approximately 1.8 billion each year and only 5% of the survivors receive the rehab they need.
-In Texas, there is no TBI Medicaid waiver to support long term needs.
-Advocacy efforts can help by contacting area government representatives and asking that funding is made available to acquired brain injury survivors.
+In Texas there is no TBI Medicaid waiver to support long term needs.
+Advocacy efforts can help by contacting area government representatives and asking that funding be made available to acquired brain injury survivors.
 Check out some local sources such as BIND.
 Based on the standards used in Clubhouse International programs for mental health recovery, BIND is a Brain Injury Clubhouse located in Texas.
 BIND empowers Members to maximize strengths while developing strategies to assist with meeting personal goals for community reintegration. www.thebind.org